-CPE Training is an effective strategy for building a well-educated and sustainable peer education group.
+CPE training is an effective strategy for building a well-educated and sustainable peer education group.
 CPE Training helps peer educators develop leadership skills to be able to successfully create and implement campus programs.
-The training includes nine modules, covering the role of peer education, how change and high-risk behaviors intersect, listening skills, response and referral skills, how to take action and intervene, recognizing the role of diversity and inclusivity, programming and presentation skills, self-care, and group dynamics.
+The training includes eight modules, covering the role of peer education, helping peers make a behavior change, listening skills, response and referral skills, how to take action and intervene, recognizing the role of diversity and inclusivity, programming and presentation skills, self-care, and group dynamics.
 For more information, please see the attached document or e-mail [email protected].

 What Does CPE Training Include?

 CPE is a comprehensive, 12-hour foundation training suitable for any collegiate peer education group.
 This training is broken up into 8 distinct modules.
 The course can be taught during a training over a long weekend, or throughout a semester as part of a course.
 The modules and skillsets that your students will develop include:

 1. Understanding the Power, Roles, and Characteristics of Quality Peer Educators

 2. Affecting and Understanding “Change Making” as a Peer Educator

 3. Being an Effective Listener as a Peer Educator